Which Dog for Me?

-You cannot select their own dog, but we take great care in matching you with a suitable dog that meets as many of their requirements as possible.
+You cannot select your own dog, but we take great care in matching you with a suitable dog that meets as many of your requirements as possible.
 We consult with the applicant before a final decision is made.

 In nearly all cases the match between dog and owner are very successful.

 We guaranteed to find a new life for all our dogs whether they pass the hearing dog training or not.
 There are no ‘failures’—but some dogs are just not suited to the special role they have to play as hearing dogs.
 We call these dogs lovable dropouts, and we soon find homes for them as much-loved (and very well trained) pets.